9 Worst Honey Brands to Avoid

 6. Langnese

-Langnese’s history is be traced back to 1925.
-It started when an importer bought 500kg of Californian honey and began trade.
+Langnese’s history can be traced back to 1925.
+It started when an importer bought 500 kg of Californian honey and began trade.

 Their pure bee honey, present in a 6-sided jar, deserves praise for the packaging.
 It looks very aesthetic and clean.

 Another major turn-off is their replacement policy, which sucks.
-People said they always send honey jars back when they feel they got the wrong batch.
-But, Langnese doesn’t let them do that.
+People said they always return honey jars when they feel they got the wrong batch.
+But Langnese doesn’t let them do that.

 Also, false advertising by Langnese proved to be problematic.
 People expected a set of 10 jars but received one and were utterly disappointed.